Bernard-OK/SmartPDF/README.md

-# 🧠 AI Blog Summarizer API
+# 🧠 AI Lead Qualifier API

 A FastAPI-powered microservice that summarizes raw blog text or online articles using OpenAI's GPT-4.